jloffler/tribute-page-fcc/README.md

  - Write css
  - Write better img alt text
  - Remove img folder from .gitignore once images are finalized
+ - Link to full size images (in a new page) and NASA images in footer

 # Live site on GitHub Pages
  - Incomplete: